What Splunk Enterprise can index

-Any data.
+Any kind.
 In particular, any and all IT streaming, machine, and historical data.
-Stuff like Windows event logs, web server logs, live application logs, network feeds, system metrics, change monitoring, message queues, archive files, or anything else of interest.
-Any data.
-Really.
+For example: Windows event logs, web server logs, live application logs, network feeds, system metrics, change monitoring, message queues, archive files, and so on.

 Point Splunk Enterprise at a data source.
 Tell it a bit about the source.
 That source then becomes a data input.
 Splunk Enterprise begins to index the data stream, transforming it into a series of individual events.
 You can view and search those events right away.
 If the results aren't exactly what you want, you can tweak the indexing process until it is.

-The data can be on the same machine as the Splunk Enterprise indexer (local data), or it can be on another machine altogether (remote data).
-You can easily get remote data into Splunk Enterprise, either by using network feeds or by installing Splunk forwarders on the machines where the data originates.
-Forwarders are lightweight versions of Splunk that consume data and then forward it on to the main Splunk Enterprise instance for indexing and searching.
-For more information on local vs. remote data, see "Where is my data?".
+The data can be on the same machine as the Splunk Enterprise indexer (local data), or it can be on another machine (remote data).
+You can get remote data into Splunk Enterprise, either by using network feeds or by installing Splunk forwarders on the machines where the data originates.
+For more information on local vs. remote data, see "Where is my data?"

-To make the job easier, Splunk offers lots of free apps and add-ons, with pre-configured inputs for things like Windows- or Linux-specific data sources, Cisco security data, Blue Coat data, and so on.
-Look in Splunk Apps for an app or add-on that fits your needs.
+Splunk offers lots of free apps and add-ons, with pre-configured inputs for things like Windows- or Linux-specific data sources, Cisco security data, Blue Coat data, and so on.
+Look in Splunkbase for an app or add-on that fits your needs.
 Splunk also comes with dozens of recipes for data sources like web server logs, Java 2 Platform, Enterprise Edition (J2EE) logs, or Windows performance metrics.
-You can get to these from the Add data section of Splunk Web, described later.
+You can get to these from the Add data page in Splunk Web.
 If the recipes and apps don't cover your needs, then you can use the general input configuration capabilities of Splunk Enterprise to specify your particular data source.
-These generic data sources are discussed here.

 How to specify data inputs

 You add new types of data to Splunk Enterprise by specifying them.
-There are a number of ways you can specify a data input:
+You can specify a data input with:

 - Splunk Web.
-You can configure most inputs using the Splunk Web data input pages.
+Configure many types of inputs using the Splunk Web data input pages.
 These provide a GUI-based approach to configuring inputs.
 You can access the Add data landing page from either Splunk Home or the System menu.
 See "Use Splunk Web".

 - The Splunk CLI.
-You can use the CLI (command line interface) to configure most types of inputs.
+Use the CLI (command line interface) to configure most types of inputs.
 See "Use the CLI".

 - The inputs.conf configuration file.
 When you specify your inputs with Splunk Web or the CLI, the configurations get saved in a configuration file called inputs.conf.
-You can edit that file directly, if you prefer.
+You can edit that file directly.
 To handle some advanced data input requirements, you might need to edit it.
 See "Edit inputs.conf".

 In addition, if you use forwarders to send data from outlying machines to a central indexer, you can specify some inputs during forwarder installation.
 See "Use forwarders".